uniquetrij/CarND-T2-P5-MPC/README.md

 5. `steering_angle`, current steering angle of the vehicle (radians)
 6. `throttle`, current throttle value

 The coordinates sent by the simulator are global coordinates of the map used by the simulator.
-These must be transformed to the vehicle's coordinates for convenicence of computation of the error costs.
+These must be transformed to the vehicle's coordinates for convenience of computation of the error costs.
 This is done as follows:

 ```c++
 for (int i = 0; i < ptsx.size(); i++) {